-Hosted by: Consortium of American Universities and Administered by Columbia University
+Hosted by: Kyoto Consortium for Japanese Studies, administered by Columbia University

 Students who are Japanese majors/minors are required to meet with Dr. Seth Goss (firstname.lastname@example.org